learning-zone/css-basics/notes/css.md

 ---

-#### What are the advantages/disadvantages of using CSS preprocessors?
+#### Q. What are the advantages/disadvantages of using CSS preprocessors?

 *Advantages:*